Alberta Sports Betting: Top Sportsbooks & Legal Updates

 The province of Alberta is rich in sports history.
 The Calgary Flames and Edmonton Oilers of the NHL are the province’s two major teams.
 From there, the CFL reigns supreme with both the Calgary Stampeders and Edmonton Elks (CFL).

-Soccer fans get their fix with Calvary FC (CPL) and lacrosse fans can follow the Calgary Roughnecks (NLL).
+Soccer fans get their fix with Cavalry FC (CPL) and lacrosse fans can follow the Calgary Roughnecks (NLL).

 Junior hockey is another prominent figure in Alberta nightlife.
 Teams like the Medicine Hat Tigers, Edmonton Oil Kings, Calgary Hitmen, Red Deer Rebels, and Lethbridge Hurricanes are popular tickets every time they play!